 Post: Batley Food Bank, 26 Wellington Street, Batley, WF17 5HU

 How do we use the personal information that we hold?

 For donors, we hold a minimum of information.
 Many donations are made anonymously.
 We may hold name, address, telephone number, email address.
 This will be held for a period of not more than one year, after which it will be securely destroyed, to enable us to thank donors and to monitor sources of help.
 It will be anonymised in any analysis of food bank donations.
 Where donors pay by cheque, a record is kept in our paying in book of the donor name and amount, or if the cheque is deposited by secure banking app, we may keep the original cheque for a period of not more than one year for the purposes of accounting audit, after which it will be securely destroyed.
 Donations made by bank transfer will normally show only a name and any reference provided.
 It is our policy to only thank donors identifiably publicly e.g. on social media with their consent.
 Donors who provide their name and address, an email address or other contact details may be contacted to thank them for their donation, but this information will not be used to solicit further donations, and it will be stored and then securely destroyed as above.

-For people requesting food, referral details as supplied on referral forms are held for a period of up to three years since the last referral or emergency food request, after which the details will be securely destroyed.
+For people requesting food, referral details as supplied on referral forms are held for a period of up to two years since the last referral or emergency food request, after which the details will be securely destroyed.
 Data will be anonymised in any analysis of general food bank use.

 We will hold employee information securely as required by law for the time periods required.
 Payroll information is used to pay wages due and associated costs.
 Payroll processing is undertaken by a payroll bureau on our behalf.
 This bureau is provided with and holds the necessary information to do this.